PowerBI Notebook

 )

-SWITCH(TRUE(), condition1, result1, condition2, result2, ..., default) is the DAX equivalent of CASE WHEN.
-Prefer it over nested IF for three or more branches.
+SWITCH(TRUE(), condition1, result1, condition2, result2, ..., default) is the DAX version of CASE WHEN.
+Use it instead of nested IF when you have three or more branches.

 Variables — VAR / RETURN